elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

             other-block.bemhtml
             ...

-The code of the used blocks on each web page can be built in single files:
+The code of the used blocks on each web page can be built in bundles:

     desktop.bundles/
         index/